 Sandy Ridge is a very small town located in the state of North Carolina.
 With a population of 2,685 people and just one neighborhood, Sandy Ridge is the 267th largest community in North Carolina.

-Sandy Ridge is a blue-collar town, with 49.71% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Sandy Ridge, you'll notice that it is more blue-collar than most other communities in America.
+49.71% of Sandy Ridge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sandy Ridge is a town of transportation and shipping workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Sandy Ridge who work in office and administrative support (14.69%), maintenance occupations (7.47%), and sales jobs (6.89%).

-Being a small town, Sandy Ridge does not have a public transit system used by locals to get to and from work.
+Sandy Ridge is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The rate of college-level education in Sandy Ridge is quite a bit lower than the national average among all cities of 21.84%: just 10.77% of people here over 25 have a bachelor's degree or an advanced degree.